lbackman/facebook-clone/README.md

 - Like posts and comments

 The index of the app will be the Timeline, which displays all posts that are visible to you.

+This project has now moved to a new [repository](https://github.com/lbackman/faceclone).